ireneliu521/Tourist-Visiting-Brazil_Project_R/Tourist_Visiting_Brazil.md

     ## Oct 2016      -3089.455 -104947.49  98768.576 -158867.8709 152688.960
     ## Nov 2016     -38835.442 -141222.91  63552.027 -195423.5623 117752.679
     ## Dec 2016      -3513.328 -106245.60  99218.940 -160628.7729 153602.117

+Based on our best model, we were able to forecast the numbers of tourist visiting Brazil in the future 12 months, which is shown in figure 3 below.
+However, when we look at the actual data, we found that the number of visitors boosted in 2016 because of the Olympic Game held in Rio.
+It tells us that when we are doing the forecasting, we need to take special events into our consideration.